-CS 211 Discrete Structures II\ (3 Hours)
+CS 211 Discrete Structures II (3 Hours)

 Upon successful completion of this course, the student should be able to use fundamental discrete mathematics as it relates to computers and computer applications.
 The student will experiment with a variety of discrete mathematical topics.
 The course will include fundamental mathematical principles, combinatorial analysis, mathematical reasoning, graphs and trees, and Boolean logic circuits.
-3 hrs. lecture/wk.

-CS 211H HON: Discrete Structures II\ (1 Hour)
+CS 211H HON: Discrete Structures II (1 Hour)